socallinuxexpo/scale-chef/README.md

 GRANT ALL PRIVILEGES ON drupal.* TO drupal@www1 IDENTIFIED BY 'thisisadevpassword' WITH GRANT OPTION;
 ```

 To not get redirects you should edit `/home/drupal/scale-drupal/httpdocs/.htaccess` and remove the www rewrite rules.
+The cookbooks assume you are in dev mode if there are no prod secrets, but if you are testing with prod secrets you can force no redirects by touching `/etc/no_prod_redirects`

 ## Production secrets